AADavin/Zombi/README.md

  - 0: Global rates of speciation and extinction (only working mode so far)

+**SEED**

+If the SEED is 0, the seed is randomly computed for each run.
+Any other number will be used as the input seed

+**PRUNING**

+If PRUNING == 1, the file ExtantTree containing only surviving lineages is generated

 **STOPPING_RULE**

  - 0: Time stops arriving at TOTAL_TIME